 Mom and dad also could have the child earn what they want to collect when the child does a good deed – or goes above and beyond her usual gamut of chores.

-Learning to say “no” is very essential, too.
-Supporting the child doesn’t have to mean going over your budget of what you want to spend.
+Learning to deny those requests is essential, too.
+Supporting your child doesn’t have to mean going over your budget of what you want to spend.

 “Some parents need to just understand to set limits or just say ‘no,'” Lindsay notes.